-An amazing marathon of works of the brilliant choreographer Marius Petipa has been on display for nearly two centuries, encompassing the entire planet.
-There is no country in the world that has not heard of the art of classical ballet, and Petipa is certainly credited to be its famous father.
+An amazing marathon of works of the brilliant choreographer Marius Petipa has been on display for nearly two centuries, circling on its path the entire planet.
+There is no country in the world that would not be exposed to the art of classical ballet, to which Petipa is credited as its famous founder.

-It is important to share it with the global ballet community, those who dance Petipa’s ballets and variations everywhere in
+It is utmost important to share this beauty and knowledge with the young ballet generation, theglobal ballet community – all those who dance Petipa’s ballets and variations everywhere in world.